UNSW-CEEM/nem-bidding-dashboard/docs/source/database.md

 - bidband int4
 - bidprice float4 ($/MWh)
 - bidvolume float4 (MW)
 - bidvolumeadjusted float4

 Primary Key: interval_datetime, duid, bidband

 Notes:
-- When populated with data bidbands with zero volume are excluded to reduce storage space.
+- When populated with data, bidbands with zero volume are excluded to reduce storage space.
 - The column bidvolumeadjusted is the bid volume adjusted down such that the total volume bid by a duid does not exceed the availability reported by AEMO.
 See the table unit_dispatch for a description of the availability value.
 The adjustment of the bid volume proceeds from top down, with the most expensive binds bands being reduced first.
 - Notes: Columns are taken from or derived from data in AEMO mms tables DISPATCHLOAD, BIDPEROFFER_D, BIDDAYOFFER_D.